pipefunc/pipefunc/docs/source/faq.md

 ### Job Schedulers/Runners (e.g., [Airflow](https://airflow.apache.org/), [Luigi](https://luigi.readthedocs.io/))

 These tools are designed for scheduling and running tasks, often in a distributed environment.
 They are well-suited for production ETL pipelines and managing dependencies between jobs.
+Unlike `pipefunc`, they often rely on serialized data or external storage for data exchange between tasks and require custom implementations for parameter sweeps.

 **`pipefunc` vs. Job Schedulers:**